Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 ## docstring, pydoc

-Not long ago we started to document our [Check Plugin Libraries](https://git.linuxfabrik.ch/linuxfabrik-icinga-plugins/lib-linux) using docstrings, so that calling `pydoc lib/base.py` works, for example.
+Not long ago we started to document our [Libraries](https://git.linuxfabrik.ch/linuxfabrik/lib) using docstrings, so that calling `pydoc lib/base.py` works, for example.

 ## Pylint

-To further improve code quality, we recently started using [Pylint](https://www.pylint.org/) with pure `pylint` for the libraries, and with `pylint --disable=C0103,C0114,C0116` for the check plugins, on a more regular basis.
+To further improve code quality, we recently started using [Pylint](https://www.pylint.org/) with pure `pylint` for the libraries, and with `pylint --disable=C0103,C0114,C0116` for the plugins, on a more regular basis.
 The parameter disables warnings for

 * non-conformance to snake_case naming style
 * missing module docstring